DecodeGenetics/BamHash/README.md

 All the hash values are summed up so the result is independent of the ordering within the files.
 The result can be compared to verify that the pair of FASTQ files contain the same read information as the aligned BAM file.
+The program is written in C++ and uses SeqAnHTS v1.0 for parsing FASTQ, gzip compressed FASTQ and BAM files.
+SeqAnHTS is a fork of SeqAn library ( Döring etal. , 2008 ) that uses htslib to read SAM/BAM/CRAM files.

 ## Manuscript